 - Spaceship Girl: She takes over Auriga, clearing a path to the Betty and tries siccing the Xenomorphs on Wren.Call: *via PA system* Father's dead, asshole!
 Intruder on Level 1.
 All aliens, please proceed to Level 1.

 - Voice of the Legion: When speaking through the Auriga's PA system, her voice is echoic.

 Played By: Ron Perlman

-"I'm not the mechanic here, Ironsides!
-I mostly just hurt people!"A somewhat physically imposing, scarred member of the Betty crew.
+"You hang with us for a while, you'll find out I am not the man with whom to fuck!"A somewhat physically imposing, scarred member of the Betty crew.
 He is a dark-humored joker and has a short temper.
 He constantly argues with Vriess, who he teases for being handicapped.
 Frequently seen with a rather toxic liquor of his own concoction, the container of which conceals a pistol.